-Other services of Kassemattentheater, such as sign language and 'relaxed environment performances' (suitable, for example, for those with anxiety or autistic spectrum disorders) may be available for certain shows.
+Other services of Kassemattentheater, such as sign language, an induction loop system, vibrating vests, audiodescription and 'relaxed environment performances (suitable, for example, for those with anxiety or autistic spectrum disorders) may be available for certain shows.
 For more details you can contact lestheatres@vdl.lu or call +352 47 96 39 00.